Ultra-heavy oil fields development

 Located in the northern North Sea, Statoil’s Mariner Area Development project calls for the development of Mariner and Mariner East ultra-heavy oil fields, with an estimated $7bn investment.

 The Mariner field is located in Block 9/11A, while the Mariner East is located in Block 9/11B on the UK Continental Shelf (UKCS).
-The latter is smaller in size and lies about five kilometres to the south-east.
+The latter is smaller in size and lies approximately 5km to the south-east.

 Statoil will operate the Mariner Area Development with working interests of 65.11% in Block 9/11A and 92% in Block 9/11B.
 The remaining 8% equity in Block 9/11B is owned by ENI ULX, a subsidiary of ENI.
 JX Nippon Exploration and Production (UK) owns 28.89% in Block 9/11A, which the company acquired from ENI in December 2012, and Cairn Energy owns 6%.

 The development concept for the Mariner fields was revealed in September 2011.
 An environmental statement (ES) for the project was completed and submitted for approval to the UK Department of Energy and Climate Change (DECC) in May 2012.
 The final investment decision (FID) was announced in December 2012.
 The approval for the development of the oilfield was announced in February 2013.

 Initial activities on the project started in 2016, upon receiving the clearance for development and operation.
 Offshore installation of the platform jacket was carried out in 2015 and the topside installation will be done in mid-2017.
 The Mariner field is expected to come on-stream in 2018.
 Mariner East will come on-stream two years later in 2020.
 The Mariner Area offshore project is expected to remain operational for 30 years.